bacover/OpenVINOInstall/GX_Install_2018R5.md

 ## 4. Program a Bitstream

 The bitstream you program should correspond to the topology you want to deploy.
-In this section, you program a SqueezeNet bitstream and deploy the classification sample with a SqueezeNet model that you used the Model Optimizer to convert in the demo above.
+In this section, you program a SqueezeNet bitstream and deploy the classification sample with a SqueezeNet model that you used the Model Optimizer to convert in the example above.

 **IMPORTANT**: Only use bitstreams from the installed version of the Intel Distribution of OpenVINO toolkit.
 Bitstreams from older versions of the OpenVINO™ toolkit are incompatible with later versions of the Intel Distribution of OpenVINO toolkit.
 For example, you cannot use the `1-0-1_A10DK_FP16_Generic` bitstream, when the Intel Distribution of OpenVINO toolkit supports the `2-0-1_A10DK_FP16_Generic bitstream`.

 Depending on how many bitstreams you selected, there are different folders for each FPGA card type which were downloaded in the Intel Distribution of OpenVINO package:

   * For the Intel® Arria 10GX Developer Kit FPGA, the pre-trained bitstreams are in the `/opt/intel/computer_vision_sdk/bitstreams/a10_devkit_bitstreams` directory.
-This demo uses a SqueezeNet bitstream with low precision for the classification sample.
+This example uses a SqueezeNet bitstream with low precision for the classification sample.